jumedata/mpiv-tenable-api/README.md

 ## mpiv_io_pyten

 This library uses [pytenable](https://github.com/tenable/pyTenable) to interact with Tenable.io.
 We use pytenable as it has access to almost all Tenable.io features.
-Our library groups the methods that allows interaction with Tenable.io in classess; so far, four classes are created:_scans, assets, tags and vulnerabilities_
+Our library groups the methods that allows interaction with Tenable.io in classes; so far, four classes are created:_scans, assets, tags, and vulnerabilities_

 To see the library's documentation please see: [io_pyten README](mpiv_io_pyten/README.md)

 ## mpiv_sc_api

 This library uses the [Tenable.sc API](https://docs.tenable.com/tenablesc/api/index.htm) to interact with Tenable.sc.
-We use the official API rather than pytenable, as we noticed some Tenbale.sc features like reports and dashboards are not yet available in pytenable.Curretnly our library has three main classes:_scans, users and assets lists_
+We use the official API rather than pytenable, as we noticed some Tenable.sc features like reports and dashboards are not yet available in pytenable.
+Currently our library has three main classes:_scans, users, and assets lists_

 To see the library's documentation please see: [sc_api README](mpiv_sc_api/README.md)